Aboriginal Art Certificate

 Credits: 3

 This course is designed to enhance artistic and technical skills with hands-on learning through the creation of one or more projects that would be a commission art piece and project-based course.
 This course is designed to develop working artists and artisans the ability to work with businesses, organizations, municipalities etc. in the region to make a formal request to commission a piece of Indigenous art from the class.
-Major emphasis is placed on the development of quality products and workmanship as an Artisan cooperative (Group work).
+Major emphasis is placed on the development of quality products and workmanship as an Artisan cooperative.
 Working through specifically designed projects, students further explore and perfect their artistic skills and abilities in each area.
 The goal is to develop high-quality standards of workmanship for marketable products.

 • FOOTWEAR I